-If you live in Florida and do not have health insurance, you may use www.HealthCare.gov to apply for health coverage for 2015.
-If you complete your application by December 15, 2014, your coverage will begin immediately at the start of the New Year.
+If you live in Florida and do not have health insurance, you may use www.HealthCare.gov to apply for health coverage for 2017.
+If you complete your application by December 15, 2016, your coverage will begin immediately on January 1, 2017.
 Open enrollment is an opportunity to compare the various health plans available to you and find out if you qualify for financial assistance.
 During last year's open enrollment period, over 90 percent of Florida customers were eligible for some form of financial assistance made available through the Affordable Care Act.
 Every plan available on www.HealthCare.Gov is required to cover certain essential benefits, such as prescription drug coverage, doctors visits, hospital stays, primary care, and more.

 Frequently Asked Questions

 If I have trouble with my application, is there anyone to help me?

 Live representatives with www.HealthCare.Gov are available 24 hours a day, 7 days a week.
 You may call 1-800-318-2596 and someone will help you enroll.

 What if I have health insurance through my job?

 The Marketplace is designed for people whose jobs do not provide health care benefits, or individuals who are self-employed and need to buy their own insurance.
 If you have job-based health insurance you like, you can keep it.
 You're considered to have what the Affordable Care Act qualifies as minimum essential coverage.
 You don't need to change to a Marketplace plan in order to avoid the individual mandate penalty.